ptmotorsport/IObox-emulator-haltech/README.md

 # Supported devices
 The following devices are currently supported

-- Haltech (IO12 is the default, IO16 is available using the DTM_IO firware)
+- Haltech (IO12 is the default, IO16 is available using the DTM_IO16 firware)
 - Link (see website for CANstream info)
 - ECU Master ADU, PMU, Pro.
 (See website for DBC file)
 - Emtron (Use DTM_Emtron firmware)